jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 </artwork></figure>

-This is then applied to the existing KeyShareClientHello structure, which originates from RFC8446, that now contains an additional field for KeyShareEntryPQC:
+This is then applied to the existing KeyShareClientHello structure, which originates from RFC 8446, that now contains an additional field for KeyShareEntryPQC:

 <figure><artwork>